 The input voltage must match the drive's nameplate voltage rating.
-Voltage fluctuation must not vary by greater than 10% over voltage or 15% under voltage.
+Voltage fluctuation must not vary by greater than 10% overvoltage or 15% undervoltage.

-NOTE: Drives with dual rated input voltage must be programmed for the proper supply voltage.
-Refer to Parameter 0 - LINE VOLTS in Section 18 - DESCRIPTION OF PARAMETERS.
+Drives with dual rated input voltage must be programmed for the proper supply voltage - see Parameter 0 - LINE VOLTS in Section 18 - DESCRIPTION OF PARAMETERS.